smartprocure/contexture-docs/types/diy-types.md

 offer also has a respective component in our `contexture-react` repo.
 We've made these components so you can quickstart your search interfaces!

-However, even if our types are focused on the different search interfaces we provide, our API is designed to allow you to build any type you might need for any other possible use case you might encounter.
+Even if our types are focused on the different search interfaces we provide, our API is designed to allow you to build any type you might need for any other possible use case you might encounter.

 We believe that making a generic framework will allow users to be creative on their search solutions.
 Because of that, we will start this document by explaining how to build your own types.

 ## How to Wite a Type

+Writing a new single type is about writing two plain JavaScript Objects:
+- One which is sent to the [Contexture Provider](../querying/available-providers.md).
+- Another one which is sent to the initialization of the [Contexture Tree](../interactive-queries/contexture-client.md#contexture-tree).

 ### Provider Type